jakebonk/BoardView/README.md

             }
         });

+### Creating your own BoardAdapter

+Creating a custom BoardAdapter is pretty similar to that of a BaseAdapter, the main focus being to create some type of object that help you create your custom views for both headers and items.

 ### Things to fix
 There is a scaling issue when the column is beginning dragging or has ended dragging.
 I know this is an issue but I don't know of a good way to solve this at the moment.
 I eventually will fix it but for now I'm putting it on the back burners.
-Another thing will be to create a custom list adapter that won't require the repition of creating views to add a column and it's items.